kathlandgren/SWAMPE/docs/source/index.rst

 SWAMPE's features currently include:

 * Exoplanet atmosphere simulations that can be run on your laptop.
+* Tuned for synchronously rotating hot Jupiters and sub-Neptunes.
 * Can be easily adapted to model a variety of substellar objects.

 This public release contains tutorials for running atmospheric simulations,